polidore/ss-angular/README.md

 This will install the backend request responder, and inject the client library for models specifically and some other wrappers around existing SocketStream features for use in AngularJS.

-Add the following to your @client/code/app/entry.js@ above the @ss.server.on@ line
+Add the following to your `client/code/app/entry.js` above the `ss.server.on` line

 ```javascript
 require('ssAngular');
 require('/controllers');
 ```

-Then define your angular controllres in @client/code/app/controllers.js@
+Then define your angular controllres in `client/code/app/controllers.js`

-You also have to make sure that you have angular.js in your @client/code/lib@
+You also have to make sure that you have angular.js in your `client/code/lib`

 # Running Example

 If you clone this repo, there is an example.
-To run it, just cd to the example dir and run @npm install@
+To run it, just cd to the example dir and run `npm install`

 # Model

 This is the real value of this library.
-If you declare a model in @server/model@, ss-angular will poll it every @pollFreq@ seconds and push deltas to the client.
+If you declare a model in `server/model`, ss-angular will poll it every `pollFreq` seconds and push deltas to the client.
 This is a read-only mechanism.
 In the near future, updates will be incremental, but as of version 0.4, it just pushes the entire object on each update whether it has changed or not.

 It's implemented as a request responder, and it is similar to SocketStream's rpc library.
 It supports middleware in the same manner as rpc as well.

 ## Server

-Define a model in the @server/model@ directory.
+Define a model in the `server/model` directory.
 I called this one example.js:

 ```javascript
 //des describes the model and has the middleware